datasektionen/bawang-content/namnder/ovriga-funktionarer/body_en.md

 D-Fest's tasks include - Organizing two parties for other officials per year, one after the Glögg-SM and one after the Val-SM.
 The purpose of the parties is to honor the chapter's outgoing and incoming officials. - Organize regular team building for the chapter's officials. - Possibly organize other meetings and events together with other chapters and student unions to represent the chapter externally.

-In addition to this, D-Festeriet also organizes a full-year party and a half-year party for students that have completed the entire respective half of their planned education.

 ## Flag bearer - Herman Karlsson & Kevin Wenström (vice)